 We want you to feel confident about the privacy and security of your personal information.

-This notice tells you what information we collect and how we protect and secure it in line with the General Data Protection Regulation (GDPR), which is Europe’s new framework for data protection laws.
+This notice tells you what information we collect and how we protect and secure it in line with the General Data Protection Regulation (UK GDPR), which is Europe’s new framework for data protection laws.
 In the UK, the GDPR replaces the 1995 Data Protection Directive.

 Holding of data for self-isolating & vulnerable people in the community during Covid

 Where TKCC has set up community support groups during Covid, other than names and contact details, we may gather and hold personal information relating to health considerations, living conditions, emergency next of kin, etc expressly for the purposes of safety and care of the individual.
-These details are kept private and confidential according to GDPR guidelines.
+These details are kept private and confidential according to UK GDPR guidelines.
 The length of time these records will be retained will be dependant on how long the individual remains under the care of TKCC, after which the records will be safely deleted.

 Collecting contact details for ‘Test & Track’ during Covid

 Please note that where applicable, we are recording names and contact details of those people who visit, meet and gather at TKCC office, for the purpose of the contact tracing scheme established by each of the four government administrations in the UK.